torstein-vik/zeta-types/README.md

-# The Zeta Types Project
+# The Zeta Types Haskell Project
-#### _A framework for compution and storing of zeta types_

 ## The Project

-The project mainly features a haskell backend, interfacing with python/sagemath via FFI and C. Haskell is used because its type- and pattern-matching system and are very practical for working with local zeta types (which may appear in at least four different forms.)
-We also plan to create a website giving access to information and resources about the grand project, as well as hopefully a large database of zeta-types from various L-functions, and a framework for interacting and computing.
+This project is an implementation of tannakian symbols and zeta types in haskell.

 ## Installation

-So far, only the haskell core is being developed.
-To interface with this, you can:
- 1. Download the haskell files in [src/backend/core](https://github.com/torstein-vik/zeta-types/tree/master/src/backend/core)
+ 1. Download the haskell files in [src/core](https://github.com/torstein-vik/zeta-types/tree/master/src/core)
  2. Install the haskell platform (for instance [https://www.haskell.org/platform/](https://www.haskell.org/platform/))
  3. Open a command prompt (cmd, bash, etc...)
  4. Navigate to the folder containing the haskell files